 will not be accessible in the future.
 However, this has all changed.
 Last

-in court, threatens the teen's entry into Temple University in Philadelphia.
+and challenged in court, threatens the teen's entry into Temple University

-Temple University does factor criminal convictions into its admission
+in Philadelphia.
+Temple University does factor criminal convictions into

 If your child has been accused of a